 If it’s taking a while to receive the birth or adoption certificate, you should still send in the claim form and then send the certificate separately when you have it.

 If you’ve lost the birth or adoption certificate, you can order a new one online.

 How to increase child benefit payments

-There is a way for high earners to keep more of their child benefit.
+There is a way for high earners to pay less tax on their child benefit payments.